ktutnik/graphql-directive/README.md

 Offers a collection of GraphQL directives for easy validation, authorization, and sanitation, simplifying the implementation of complex functionality in GraphQL APIs.
 It ensures secure and efficient GraphQL APIs with pre-built solutions.

-## Validation Directives
+## Validation Directive
 Validation directives simplify the use of popular JavaScript validator libraries inside your GraphQL API.
 The main goal is to ensure that validation results are consistent across client-side and server-side applications.

-Validation directives bundled into several libraries that wraps some popular JavaScript validators such as Yup, Validator.js, and Joi.
-This makes it easy to use them within GraphQL schemas and ensures that the same validation rules are applied on both the client-side and server-side.
+### Motivation
+Ensuring consistency between the validation on the server side and the client side is a critical requirement when building any application.
+It helps to prevent errors and ensure that the application functions correctly.

+For example, if there is a discrepancy in validation logic between the client and server, it can result in significant issues for the user experience of an application.
+Data that is accepted on the client side may be rejected on the server side and vice versa, leading to confusion and frustration for the user.

+That is the primary motivation behind this validation directive.
+It provides a directive that wrap many popular validation libraries commonly used by the front-end, leading to a consistent validation process between server side and client side.
+And making it easy to use validation in a GraphQL schema.

 ### Usage
 Validation methods are wrapped into a single directive `@validate(method: METHOD[, PARAMETERS])`.
 The available methods and parameters vary depending on the chosen validator plugin.